CD4017BE/DataFlowCircuits/README.md

 As part of my Minecraft mod RedstoneControl, I had previously implemented a runtime compiler that would translate a data flow graph into JVM byte code in order to efficiently emulate player build logic circuits.
 Now I decided to turn that concept into a complete programming language for writing regular programs that run on computers in the real world.

-The language is strongly statically typed and quite low level in its core with pointers and manual memory management.
-But most of the time types are automatically derived from input signals through compile-time polymorphic operators.
-And higher level abstractions will be possible via macro blocks (not implemented yet).
+The language is real-time interpreted, meaning it runs immediately as you program it and lets you see the intermediate computation results by hovering over wires in the editor.
+It has only one data type called "signal" which is effectively a struct passed by value that consists of a type token, a reference to an array of signals, a reference to an array of bytes and a 64-bit integer.
+Thereby signals serve as universal building blocks for any data structure.

+The main purpose of this language is to serve as preprocessor / type checker / generator for other programming languages or data formats but it can also be used directly to explore data structures, test algorithms or perform small quick tasks.
+The syntax can be extended via macros and java plug-ins if necessary.

 ![](example.png)
+*The above example parses a TGA-image file and turns it into a formatted grid of ARGB-hex codes that is output into a text file.*

-The editor is using OpenGL-3.2 and GLFW from [LWJGL-3.2.1](https://www.lwjgl.org/) for rendering and inputs.
+The editor is using OpenGL-2.0 and GLFW from [LWJGL-3.2.1](https://www.lwjgl.org/) for rendering and inputs.
-The compiler is currently outputting LLVM-IR that can be executed or further processed with [LLVM](https://llvm.org/).

 ## Features (implemented and planned):
-**Compiler:**
-- [x] LLVM-IR target (allows optimization and compiling to many other systems)
-- [ ] JVM-bytecode target
-- [ ] GLSL shader target

 **Language:**
-- [x] type system based on compile time constants
-- [x] arithmetic, logic and comparison with integers and booleans
+- [x] arithmetic, logic and comparison with integers
-- [x] floating point arithmetic and comparison
+- [ ] floating point arithmetic
+- [x] signal and byte array operations for creating arbitrary data structures
+- [ ] hash maps and array lists (in standard library)
 - [x] conditional switches
 - [x] loops
-- [x] struct data types bundling values together to feed through switches and other structures.
-- [x] memory access
-- [x] typed pointers
 - [x] functions
-- [x] declaration of external functions
+- [x] macro blocks
-- [x] name tags for structure, function parameter and bundle elements
-- [ ] dynamic memory allocation
-- [ ] type casting operators
+- [ ] polymorphic function calls based on type tokens
-- [ ] macro blocks
+- [x] basic file I/O
-- [ ] built in multi-threading
+- [ ] advanced file I/O (interaction with directory structures)
+- [x] Java Plugin API (but subject to changes)

 **Editor:**
-- [x] primitive data flow graph editor
+- [x] data flow graph editor
-- [x] load / save source graph files (currently single hard-coded file path)
-- [x] type-checking in editor
-- [ ] real time type checking in editor
 - [x] panning and zooming
+- [x] load / save source graph files
+- [x] real time evaluation in editor
 - [x] multi-selection for movement and deletion
-- [x] menu for multiple source files
 - [x] improved block palette
+- [x] project organization into modules
+- [ ] menu for project overview (module list)
 - [ ] improved signal type inspection (as tree)
+- [x] text auto-completion for block arguments
+- [ ] copy & paste
+- [ ] undo
 - [ ] routing assistance
+- [ ] customizable key-binds
+- [ ] multiple open circuit tabs

 ## Editor Controls
-The editor is started by running the class `cd4017be/dfc/editor/Main.java`:

 Scroll on the board to zoom the view.
 Right-click-drag on the board to move it around.